telerik/document-processing-docs/introduction.md

 __Update the Documentation at GitHub__

 Creating an issue is great, but what we really love are pull requests.
 This is the most direct method.
 So, if you find an issue in the docs, or even feel like creating new content, we’d be happy to have your contributions!
 The basic steps are that you fork our documentation and submit a pull request.
 That way you may contribute to exactly where you found the error.
 After that, our technical writing team just needs to approve your change request.
 Please use only standard markdown.
-For a more detailed instructions, please follow [the contribution instructions] (https://github.com/telerik/winforms-docs/blob/master/README.md) published in GitHub.
+For a more detailed instructions, please follow [the contribution instructions] (https://github.com/telerik/document-processing-docs/blob/master/README.md) published in GitHub.

 __Forums__

-You can visit the [Telerik UI for WinForms forum](https://www.telerik.com/forums/winforms) and leave us a feedback.
+You can visit the [Telerik DPL forum](https://www.telerik.com/forums/telerik-document-processing) and leave us a feedback.
 Please notice that this method will take a bit longer to reach our documentation team.
 However, if you need a fast reply from our support team, leaving feedback in the forum guarantees a support number for your suggestions and that we will follow up on it.

-Thank you for your contribution to the WinForms Documentation!
+Thank you for your contribution to the Documentation!